 An i5 is less indicated than an i7 for multitasking

 The differences between i5 and i7 in terms of efficiency are noted.
-And the second is better off in the comparison.
+And the second is better off in comparison.

 Its main disadvantage is a performance for demanding tasks